-As in the case of a smooth curve, a discrete spatial curve of a unit segment length is determined by its torsion and curvature angles.
-Therefore, the motion of a discrete curve of a constant torsion angle is determined by the set of functions $\kappa_n(t)$, which can be freely chosen.
-The fact that a Kaleidocycle is \emph{closed} enforces interesting topological constraints.
-For example, the self-linking number must be a half-integer, and hence, stay constant during the motion.
-By C\u{a}lug\u{a}reanu-Fuller-White's theorem~\cite{banchoff1975behavior}, the writhing number of the curve should stay constant as well.
-The self-linking number also tells that the configuration space of a Kaleidocycle is not generally connected.
+As in the smooth case, a discrete spatial curve of unit segment length is determined by its curvature and torsion angles.
+Accordingly, the motion of a discrete curve with constant torsion angle is governed by the family of curvature functions $\kappa_n(t)$.

+The fact that a Kaleidocycle is closed imposes interesting topological constraints.
+The signed curvature angles $\kappa_n(t)$ are therefore subject to non-trivial restrictions.
+In particular, the self-linking number is a half-integer, and hence remains constant during the motion.
+By the C\u{a}lug\u{a}reanu--Fuller--White theorem~\cite{banchoff1975behavior}, the writhe of the curve must also remain constant.
+Moreover, the self-linking number shows that the configuration space of a Kaleidocycle is not connected in general.